kaigg96/Portfolio-Manager-Pro/README.md

   balance.

-- As a user, I want to be able to add shares of a listed company to my portfolio using my cash.
+- As a user, I want to be able to add shares of a listed company into my portfolio using my cash.

-- As a user, I want to be able to sell shares, adding the proceeds to my cash balance.
+  - Company and portfolio are different classes.

-- As a user, I want my portfolio to track all my holdings, updating with any purchases/sales of shares.
+- As a user, I want to be able to sell shares, removing them from my portfolio and adding the proceeds to my cash balance.

-- As a user, I want to be able to request a company be listed on this application
+- As a user, I want to be able to request a company be listed on this application.
   - Once a new company is listed, users will be able to buy and sell shares of that company.